Nolan Jones Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Brewers have a 4.03 team ERA that ranks 11th across all league pitching staffs.

-- Brewers pitchers combine to give up 144 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (147 total, 1.3 per game).

-- The left-hander last pitched on Wednesday against the Washington Nationals, when he threw four innings, allowing one earned run while giving up three hits.
+- His last appearance was on Thursday against the Pittsburgh Pirates, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.